Results on Lorentzian metric spaces: The canonical topology

 \section{The canonical topology}

 A priori, Definition \ref{defl} requires the existence of \emph{some} topology.
 A central result is that for an LMS with no chronological boundary, this topology is, in fact, unique and can be constructed directly from $d$.
+The same result holds for a BLMS, at least for the topology induced on the complement of $i^0$.
+When a BLMS contains $i^0$ the canonical topology is the coarsest one among those that satisfy (ii) (it can be shown to exist), which fixes also the neighborhood system of $i^0$.

 The proof is based on the following topological result \cite{minguzzi22} which we could not find in the literature

 \begin{lemma} Let $X$ be a topological space, and let $\mathscr{A}$ be a family of open subsets of $X$ such that \begin{itemize} \item[(a)] $\mathscr{A}$-Hausdorffness: for any $x,y\in X$, $x\ne y$, there are $A,B\in \mathscr{A}$ satisfying $x\in A$, $y\in B$, $A\cap B=\varnothing$, \item[(b)] $\mathscr{A}$-local compactness: for any $x$ there is $U\in \mathscr{A}$ such that $x\in U\subset C$, where $C$ is compact. \end{itemize} Then $\mathscr{A}$ is a subbasis for the topology. \end{lemma}